Protective Orders/Restraining Orders

 In the family law context, protective orders are issued for domestic abuse.
 These orders can be emergency, preliminary or full.
 In addition, Virginia courts can also enter protective orders to protect children from harm, even where the harm does not rise to the level of family abuse.

 Emergency Protective Orders.
-Section 16.1-253.4 of the Virginia Code allows a magistrate or juvenile court to issue an emergency protective order if there has been an allegation of family abuse or in conjunction with a warrant for assault and battery against a family member.
-In order to obtain a protective order, a person must testify that there is “immediate and present danger” of family abuse or that family abuse has recently occurred.
-Family abuse is violence against a family member or a threat of violence against a family member.
-A lawyer can advise you on what testimony will be necessary to obtain a protective order.
+Section 16.1-253.4 of the Virginia Code allows a magistrate judge or a juvenile court to issue an emergency protective order if there has been an allegation of family abuse or in conjunction with a warrant for assault and battery against a family member.
+In order to obtain a protective order, a person must convey that there is “immediate and present danger” of family abuse or that family abuse has recently occurred.
+Family abuse is defined as violence against a family member or a threat of violence against a family member.

 Preliminary Protective Orders.
 If a person needs a protective order for longer than 72 hours, he or she can file a petition in the Juvenile court for a “preliminary protective order.”
 This process is also ex parte.
 The person seeking the order must give sworn testimony that family abuse has occurred.
 If the Judge finds the testimony to be sufficient, the judge can issue a preliminary protective order.
 A preliminary protective order lasts 15 days.

 Full Protective Orders.
 A full protective order can be issued pursuant to Section 16.1-279 of the Virginia Code.
 Again, the person seeking the order must prove that family abuse occurred.
 In order to obtain a full protective order, there must be a full hearing where the alleged accuser has the right to testify, cross examine witnesses, and introduce evidence.
 A full protective order can remain in effect for two years.
 This hearing will be scheduled at the time a preliminary protective order is issued.